Dark Energy Spectroscopic Instrument: Development

 The DESI instrument implements a new highly multiplexed optical spectrograph on the Mayall Telescope.
 The new optical corrector design creates a very large, 8.0 square degree field of view on the sky, which combined with the new focal plane instrumentation weighs approximately 10 tonnes.
-The focal plane accommodates 5,000 small computer controlled fiber positioners on a 10.4 millimeter pitch.
+The focal plane accommodates 5,000 small robotic fiber positioners on a 10.4 millimeter pitch.
 The entire focal plane can be reconfigured for the next exposure in less than two minutes while the telescope slews to the next field.
 The DESI instrument is capable of taking 5,000 simultaneous spectra over a wavelength range from 360 nm to 980 nm.
 The DESI project scope included construction, installation, and commissioning of the new wide-field corrector and corrector support structure for the telescope, the focal plane assembly with 5,000 robotic fiber positioners and ten guide/focus/alignment sensors, a 40-meter optical fiber cabling system that brings light from the focal plane to the spectrographs, ten 3-arm spectrographs, an instrument control system, and a data analysis pipeline.